Menu

 At a time when funding from central government is inadequate, we urgently need your help by donating to our charitable Head Start fund.

-We estimate an average shortfall of approximately £60,000 per year if we are to retain the exceptionally high quality of education and curriculum-enriching activities we currently give our children.
+We estimate an average shortfall of approximately £128k in 2023-2024, and £224k in 2024-2025, if we are to retain the exceptionally high quality of education and curriculum-enriching activities we currently give our children.

 To see how our school is funded, please click here